syncthing/docs/specs/untrusted.rst

     encryptedFilename = AES-SIV(filename, folderKey)

+Given the key length of 32 bytes the algorithm in use will be AES-128 ("AES-SIV-256").
 To make the encrypted file name usable again as a file name, we encode it using base32 and add slashes at strategic places.

 From the folder key and the plaintext file name we derive the *file key* by xor:ing the folder key with the SHA256 of the plaintext file name::